HariKrishna61510/Quora-question-pair-similarity-using-Machine-Learning-Algorithms/README.md

 2)This could be useful to instantly provide answers to questions that have already been answered.

 3)We are tasked with predicting whether a pair of questions are duplicates or not.

+# Type of problem
+It is a binary classification problem, for a given pair of questions we need to predict if they are duplicate or not.

+In this we have used some Machine Learning Algorithms which suits to the Business Latency requirements and did perform modelling .